Using song layouts

 - Some layout items have a resize handle in the bottom right corner.
 When resizing layout items, you can generally resize them to any proportion, but to return to the default proportion, you can double-tap the bottom right corner.
 If you resize an item far beyond its normal proportions, it will appear with a colored background to show its clickable area.

 - You can add standard-sized (not resizable) text fields to the bottom toolbar by tapping one of the field slots, then selecting a field name from the list that appears.
 If you place any +1 or +2 items (which display info for the next song or the song after that) on the right side of the toolbar, BandHelper will move those fields to the right side of the screen.
 To clear one of the field slots, you can select Remove from the bottom of the list of fields.
 If you clear all of the slots, the bottom toolbar will be hidden and you can expand your other layout items into that area.

 - If you copy a layout that was created with a different screen size, the copy function will prompt you to choose between scaling the layout to the current screen size, or keeping the original size.
 You will probably have to make some sizing adjustments to the new layout in either case.

 - By default, layouts will only be available to view on devices with the same screen size and orientation with which the layout was created.
-But if you turn on Scalable on the Edit Details page, the layout will be available on devices with the same orientation, and will scale to fit different screen sizes.
+But if you turn on Scalable on the Edit Details page, the layout will be available on all devices with the same orientation, and will scale to fit different screen sizes.
 This allows you to maintain a single layout for use across different device models.
 However, due to variations in screen aspect ratios, the layout might not use the full width or height of some screens.

 Special layout items